 When buying a turntable, you may also consider the interior décor at your home and see which record player would suit your home the most.

 The Crosley Voyager looks aesthetically pleasing with its vintage design and style.
 For those who are into the old styles, the Voyager is certainly a good option.
-It comes in six colors: black, amethyst, brown, dune, grey, sage, washed blue, and pink with floral patterns.
+It comes in many colors: black, amethyst, brown, dune, grey, sage, washed blue, and pink with floral patterns.
 The classy finish of this model would make the Voyager suitable for most interior décor settings.

 You can plug the Crosley Voyager into a stereo system for better sound quality and higher volume.
 Auxiliary cables can be plugged into the record player, too.
 It also comes with the provision of Bluetooth connectivity.